getastrothemes/folex-lite-astro/readme.md

 ## 📄 License

-Folex Lite is free for personal and commercial use with the following conditions:
+Folex Lite is free for personal and commercial use under the [Getastrothemes Free Theme License](LICENSE.md).:

-- ❌ No redistribution or resale allowed
-- ✅ Attribution required: Include a visible link to getastrothemes.com in your site footer or credits.
+✅ Attribution appreciated but not required.
+You may optionally include a visible link to [getastrothemes.com](https://getastrothemes.com) in your site footer or credits section.

-For white-label or distribution rights, contact us → [Contact Us](https://getastrothemes.com/contact/).

 ## 💬 Feedback & Suggestions